jezreelbarbosa/NekosiaAPI/README.md

 }
 ```

-### Completion support
+### ✅ Completion support
-It also have closure based requests
+Closure-based requests are also supported:

 ```swift
 nekosiaAPI.fetchTags { result in